eschmidt001/E.Motion-2019/documents/team-contract.md

 3. By what means and how frequently will we meet or communicate?
+  - Meet once a week on Sundays at 2PM
+  - Each time a member is working on a project (almost every day), we will communicate with each other.

 4. How will we communicate and work with our client?
+  - Communication is established through texting and in person meetings, phone calls if necessary
+  - We will meet once a week with our client